 Use Gloves

-On top of washing your hands, it may be helpful to have an additional barrier like gloves when preparing to self-cath.
+On top of washing your hands, having an additional barrier like gloves may be helpful when preparing to self-cath.
 This may not be possible if you are a quadriplegic with poor hand dexterity, although some quads can and do prefer to use gloves when possible.
 This is particularly helpful when cathing in public restrooms, where you can’t guarantee the cleanliness of the environment.

 Clean the Area

-Cleaning the external area of the urethral opening where you insert the catheter is important.
+It is important to clean the external area of the urethral opening where the catheter is inserted.
 Most people do this with antiseptic wipes or swabs, typically with povidone-iodine or clear BZK (benzalkonium chloride).

 4. Use an Advanced Catheter Product.

 Speaking of using cathing accessories to help prevent infection, consider using a hydrophilic or pre-lubricated closed system catheter.
-This catheter supply type works to minimize hand contamination and keep cathing sterile, smooth, and comfortable from start to finish.
+This catheter supply type minimizes hand contamination and keeps cathing sterile, smooth, and comfortable from start to finish.

 Insertion Supplies for Hygienic Cathing